 18. How are xanthines used in asthma?

-Theophylline is used as a maintenance therapy and is used for patients older than 5 years of age.
+Theophylline is used as maintenance therapy for asthma in patients older than 5 years.

 19. How are xanthines used in COPD?

-Theophylline is recommended as an alternative to B2-agonists and anticholinergics.
-It is not to be used in acute exacerbations.
+Theophylline is recommended as an alternative to beta-2 agonists and anticholinergics but should not be used during acute exacerbations.

 20. How are xanthines used in apnea of prematurity?